koxudaxi/poetry-pycharm-plugin/docs/development.md

 $ ./gradlew runIde
 ```

+## Unittest
+You should add a unittest for the new code.
+But, This plugin do complex behavior to modules.

+You may feel writing unittest difficult.

+We should write a unittest as much as possible.

+Unittest is not blocker for PRs.

 ## License For JetBrains' Code
 These files are forked from [IntelliJ IDEA Community Edition](https://github.com/JetBrains/intellij-community)

 The files are licensed under the Apache License, Version 2.0.

 http://www.apache.org/licenses/LICENSE-2.0